apache/incubator-kie-kogito-examples/onboarding-example/onboarding-quarkus/README.md

 ### Running with persistence enabled

-Kogito supports runtime persistence that is backed by Inifinispan.
-So to be able to enable this you need to have Infinispan server installed and available over the network.
-By default it expects it to be at (it can be configured via application.properties file located in src/main/resources)
+Kogito runtime supports multiple persistence types, including Infinispan.
+In order to use the Infinispan based persistence, you need to have a Infinispan server installed and available over the network.
+The default configuration, expects the server to be running on:
 ```
-localhost:11222
+quarkus.infinispan-client.server-list=localhost:11222
 ```
+If you need to change it, you can do so by updating the application.properties file located in src/main/resources.

-You can install Inifinispan server by downloading it from [https://infinispan.org/download/](official website) version to be used in 10.0.0.Beta4
+You can install Infinispan server by downloading version 11.x from the [official website](https://infinispan.org/download/).

 Once Inifispan is up and running you can build this project with `-Ppersistence` to enable additional processing during the build.
 Next you start it in exact same way as without persistence.

-This extra profile in maven configuration adds additional dependencies needed to work with infinispan as persistent store.
+This extra profile in maven configuration adds additional dependencies needed to work with Infinispan as persistent store.

 ## OpenAPI (Swagger) documentation
 [Specification at swagger.io](https://swagger.io/docs/specification/about/)